Who needs a heart transplant?

 Your assessment will determine whether you need a transplant and whether you are suitable for one.
 Based on your assessment, you may be considered:

-- suitable for a transplant, but the consultants do not think your condition is severe enough to warrant being put on the waiting list.
+- Potentially suitable for a transplant, but the consultants do not think your condition is severe enough to put you on the waiting list.
 If this happens your case will be reviewed regularly.
 If your condition gets worse, you will go on the waiting list.

-- an unsuitable case for a heart transplant.
+- Unsuitable for a heart transplant.
 This could be for a number of reasons.
-The transplant team will explain why you are not suitable and discuss how you can be treated further.
-You can also be referred to another centre for a second opinion.
+The transplant team will explain why you are not suitable and discuss other treatments.

 If you are considered suitable for a heart transplant you will be added to the transplant waiting list.
 Once you are on the list, a suitable heart may come along within a few days or it may take many months or even years.

-Unfortunately, suitable hearts do not become available for everyone and only 8 out of 10 people receive the heart transplant they require.
-Around half the people accepted onto the heart transplant waiting list receive a transplant within three years.
+Unfortunately, suitable hearts do not become available for everyone and around one in six people do not receive the heart transplant they require.

 A heart transplant operation usually takes between four and six hours: